North Maumee to Buffalo City

 Rush to the White River (Shipps Ferry)

 As you paddle through the Lower Wilderness you will be greeted by Woodcock Bluff, Sheep Jump Bluff, and Elephant Head Rock.
 You can also park your boat at the mouth of Big Creek and hike a 1/4 mile to the Cold Spring Schoolhouse, a historic Works Progress Administration structure, from the 1930s.

-Ensure that your gear is tied down and when you hit the White River you have the option of paddling across the river and upstream 1/2 mile to Buffalo City to take out or you can paddle downstream on the White River for 6 miles until you reach Shipps Ferry.
+Ensure that your gear is tied down and when you hit the White River it is best if you paddle downstream, 6 miles, until you reach Shipps Ferry.
 We recommend that you visit the Southwestern Power Administration webpage or call them at 866-494-1993 for information on the most current discharge rates on the White River before you begin your float.
-Shuttle time between Rush and Buffalo City is approximately one hour (40 miles).
+Shuttle time between Rush and Shipps Ferry is approximately one hour (40 miles).

 * Durations are based off a moderate or average 2 miles per hour river flow.
 The length of a float trip will vary greatly with changing river levels.
 Additionally, float times largly depend on if you paddle or not and stop to swim, fish, or explore.
 Please check with park staff or concessioner for a current estimate on river trip durations.